cattyngmd/Nami/README.md

 This project is licensed under the MIT License.
 You are free to contribute, distribute, fork or skid anything you will.

 ## Additional thanks
-[cattyngmd](https://github.com/cattyngmd) for helping with rotations.
+[cattyngmd](https://github.com/cattyngmd) for helping with rotations and y motion boost method.